Arabic Fiction

 A Broad Plain and Gazelles on the Run

-Najma thought back on the night when Umar al-Zaydani had noticed that Daher was missing.
-He’d made inquiries about Daher, but he was nowhere to be found.
+Najma remembered the night when Umar al-Zaydani had noticed that Daher was missing.
+He’d inquired about Daher, but he was nowhere to be found.
 Then, two days later, someone had come and told him, “Someone’s seen him in Bi‘na!”

 “What on earth is he doing in Bi‘na when the vizier of Sidon is besieging it?”